Sodium phosphate dibasic/sodium phosphate monobasic (By mouth)

 Sodium Phosphate, Dibasic (SOE-dee-um FOS-fate, dye-BAY-sik), Sodium Phosphate, Monobasic (SOE-dee-um FOS-fate, mono-BAY-sik)

-Leader Saline Laxative, OsmoPrep, Phospha-Lax, Saline LaxativeThere may be other brand names for this medicine.
+Leader Saline Laxative, OsmoPrep, Saline LaxativeThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sodium phosphate dibasic or sodium phosphate monobasic.
-Do not use it if you have acute phosphate nephropathy, stomach or bowel problems (such as bleeding or blocked bowels), irritated colon (toxic colitis or toxic megacolon), or have had stomach surgery (such as gastric bypass or stapling surgery).
+Do not use it if you have stomach or bowel problems (including blockage, perforation, toxic colitis, toxic megacolon), if you had acute phosphate nephropathy, or if you have had stomach surgery (including gastric bypass or stapling surgery).

 How to Use This Medicine: